microbiomedata/metaT_ReadsQC/docs/index.rst

 Workflow Overview
 -----------------

 This workflow utilizes the program "rqcfilter2" from BBTools to perform quality control on raw Illumina reads.
 The workflow performs quality trimming, artifact removal, linker trimming, adapter trimming, and spike-in removal (using BBDuk), and performs human/cat/dog/mouse/microbe removal (using BBMap).
+It is a replicate of the `QA protocol <https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/data-preprocessing/>`_ implemented at JGI.

 The following parameters are used for "rqcfilter2" in this workflow:
     - barcodefilter=false :  Disable improper barcodes filter